 Humans are predisposed to seek out novelty – just look at the smashing success of social media for the biggest example of our time.

-“New” solutions are naturally thought of as better in any future-looking, progress-focused society.
-They have potential to be better than anything yet, even if the solution is too new to be "proven."
+“New” solutions are frequently thought of as being better in any progress-focused society.
+They have the potential to be better than anything yet, even if the solution is too new to be "proven."
 Speaking of...

 On the other end of the scale, there’s “proven.”
 This word implies stability and a long history of success.

 It also implants the idea of social proof – after all, something can’t be “proven” unless a lot of other people have used it.
 This may be the best route in more conservative industries or when you need to establish the reliability of a product or service to a skeptical customer base.

 Marketers have known for a long time now that directly addressing the reader as “you” is the way to go.

-It helps bring you into the world of your prospective customer so you can have a one-to-one conversation with them.
+It helps bring your customers into the world of your content so you can have a one-to-one conversation with them.
 This may be the biggest key to effective marketing copy.

 In addition to stoking that love of novelty, “secret” gives your reader the opportunity to be one of the few – an insider who knows things others don’t.